 Massage therapy schools in Florida can assist you towards career where you can have a positive impact on the lives of others.
 Florida massage schools teach basic therapeutic massage, as well as different types of massage such as Swedish, shiatsu and more.
 If you want to assist people to feel their best through natural treatments, then becoming a Florida massage therapist may be for you.
 Spa treatments are surging in America, as recent studies indicate almost 1 in 6 people are seeking massage therapy treatment every year.
 Results from massage therapy can include increased flexibility and mobility, and relief from pain and muscle tension.

-Florida massage therapists can earn an annual mean wage $37,010 or $17.79 hourly according to the Bureau of Labor Statistics.
-This is well above the national mean pay for massage therapists is $34,900 per year and $16.78 per hour.
-Growth in the massage therapy field is expected to be approximately 20% by 2020, a faster than average rate compared to other careers in the United States.
+Florida massage therapists can earn an annual mean wage $38,500 or $18.51 hourly according to the Bureau of Labor Statistics, 2020.
+Growth in the massage therapy field is expected to be approximately 32% by 2026, a faster than average rate compared to other careers in the United States.
 The BLS reports Florida has the second highest rate of employment for massage therapists in the country.

 In addition, the Naples-Marco Island area has the third highest concentration of massage therapy jobs in nation for metro areas, and the West Palm Beach-Boca Raton-Boynton Beach Metro area ranked fifth highest concentration of massage therapy jobs in nation for metro areas.
 Opportunities for Florida massage therapists include work at arthritis clinics, health resorts and spas, home health care programs, physical therapy clinics and sports medicine centers.
 As Florida is home to many cruise ship operations, many massage therapists are employed in the cruise industry.
 Consider these Florida massage schools when deciding where to begin your career exploration.